Glossary & Terminology

 Product Status

 The current state of a product's inventory level.
-Synplex automatically assigns statuses:
+Synplex automatically assigns one of five statuses, evaluated in priority order:

 Why it matters: Helps you quickly identify which products need attention.